Richard F. Griffin

 In addition to his private engagements as a mediator or arbitrator, Mr. Griffin is a member of the following:

 - Arbitrator for American Arbitration Association (Commercial and Employment Panels)

 - Mediator for Federal District Court Program

-- Mediator and Arbitrator of New York State Supreme Court Program.
+- Mediator and Arbitrator for New York State Supreme Court Program

 - Mediator and Arbitrator for Resolute Systems, Inc.